josephhzy/josephhzy/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Joseph
 ================================================================================================================================

-Data Scientist
+Data Scientist in DBS (Bank)
 --------------

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [Github](http://github.com)
 * ✉️  You can contact me at [josephhzy22@gmail.com](mailto:josephhzy22@gmail.com)
 * 🚀  I'm currently working on [Property Prices](http://github.com)
-* 🧠  I'm learning I am currently working as a Data Scientist in DBS (Bank)
+* 🧠  I'm studying Master of Science Computer Science in Georgia Institute of Technology
 * 🤝  I'm open to collaborating on AIML Projects
 * ⚡  I am interested in Snowboarding and diving!